ultrasaw/fastapi-image-detection/infrastructure/README.md

   --branch=main \
   --path=infrastructure/gitops/sources \
   --personal
 ```
 Flux will deploy all applications and services defined in the infrastructure/gitops sub-directory.

 ### Secrets setup
 A secret containing the GitHub Container Registry must be created so that the cluster workloads can fetch the images built with GitHub Actions.
+Each secret is namespace-scoped.

 Create the GitHub Container Registry secret:
 ```bash